cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 be if a shorter name would convey more or else the same thing, pick the shorter name.

-For instance, `cosmos.bank.Send` (16 bytes) conveys roughly the same information as `cosmos_sdk.x.bank.v1.MsgSend` (28 bytes) but is notably shorter.
+For instance, `cosmos.bank.MsgSend` (19 bytes) conveys roughly the same information as `cosmos_sdk.x.bank.v1.MsgSend` (28 bytes) but is more concise.
-If we needed version 2 of bank, we could just write `cosmos.bank2.Send`.

 Such conciseness makes names both more pleasant to work with and take up less space within transactions and on the wire.

 We should also resist the temptation to over-optimize, by making names cryptically short with abbreviations.
-For instance, we shouldn't try to reduce `cosmos.bank.Send` to `csm.bk.Snd` just to save six bytes.
+For instance, we shouldn't try to reduce `cosmos.bank.MsgSend` to `csm.bk.MSnd` just to save a few bytes.

 The goal is to make names **_concise but not cryptic_**.